- Wake County Public School System

 April 23 - Public Input Session – Southeast Raleigh YMCA – 6:15 to 8:15 p.m.*

-May 6 - Board scheduled to vote on budget proposal
+May 6 - Board approves budget proposal

 By May 15 - The Board of Education's proposed budget is submitted to County Commissioners